What is the Trading Floor?

 - On the trading floor, these traders buy or sell these securities on behalf of their clients or the organization that they work for.

-- These trading floors can be found in the places where trading activities occurred.
-For example, we can talk about the New York Stock Exchange or the Chicago Board of Trade where traders trade on the trading floors to buy or sell.
+- These floors can be found in places where trading activities occurred.
+For example, we can talk about the New York Stock Exchange or the Chicago Board of Trade, where traders trade to buy or sell.

-How traders do trading on a trading floor?
+How do traders trading on a trading floor?